Last Updated On:

 Lastly, you should also have a deep understanding of the end goal of your marketing efforts.

 Do you want to purely generate brand awareness through your content?
 Or are you looking to drive conversions and increase sales?

 Your final objective will also have an impact on your average blog post length.

 It is difficult to define a single figure as the ideal average blog post length.
 Even though long-form posts largely outperform short-form content, the latter can’t be completely ignored.

 However, it has been found that content of specific lengths works for different industries.
 Let us now take a look at the average blog post length for different industries.

 Average Blog Post Length for Various Industries

-The ideal length of your blog posts depends on the type of audience you wish to attract.
-This, in turn, is determined by the industry or sectors your products or services come under.
+The average blog post length depends on the type of audience you wish to attract.
+This, in turn, is determined by the industry or sector your products or services come under.